-If you experience the death of an immediate family member or a significantly close relative, UAS provides benefited, salaried employees with up to five days of bereavement leave with pay.
+If you experience the death of an immediate family member or a significantly close relative, the UGC provides you with up to five days of bereavement leave with pay.
 An immediate family member is defined as a spouse, registered domestic partner, the employee's or his/her spouse's mother, father, grandmother, grandfather, grandchildren, son, son-in-law, daughter, daughter-in-law, brother, sister.